pablospizzamiglio/ad-jwt-api/README.md

-# Active Directory and Jason Web Token integration
+# Active Directory and JSON Web Token integration

 This project is a template to leverage Windows Active Directory user authentication and issue Jason Web Tokens as a result of a successful login.